 The program gives you a solid foundation in fundraising, financial management, and strategic planning--key skills for an effective nonprofit leader.
 At the same time, you will also learn about yourself and your own management and leadership philosophy along the way, and how to effectively manage people to achieve social impact.

 How much does the program cost?

-Tuition for each course is $3,000, and there is about $400 in university administration fees per semester.
-This brings the total published price of the four-course certificate to around $12,800 if you complete it in two semesters.
-To date, all of our students have received fellowship funding to help offset the cost of the program, significantly reducing the net tuition price they pay.
+Tuition for each course is $3,000, and there are additional university fees ($200-400) that are charged per semester.
+This brings the total published price of the four-course certificate to around $12,500 if you complete it in two semesters.
+Many of our students receive fellowship funding to help offset the cost of the program, significantly reducing the net tuition price they pay.

 Is financial support available for current nonprofit professionals?

 For the Fall 2020 semester, new applicants will be automatically considered for the TIAA Nonprofit Leaders Fellowship.
-This program awards students up to $7,000 to be used towards tuition.
-There is no work requirement to receive the financial support.
+This program awards students partial tuition scholarships as well as career and leadership development support.
+We also award Nonprofit Management Fellowship tuition scholarships.
+There is no work requirement to receive the fellowship financial aid.